Before discussing dividend policy, it’s important to define the term “dividend.”

 This may be a fixed percentage on the share capital or a fixed rate per share.
 The economic soundness of a company is judged by the amount of dividends declared and paid by the company.
 It affects shareholders and the goodwill of the firm.

-Definition and Explanation of Dividend Policy
+Dividend Policy: Definition and Explanation

-Dividend is a part of profit distributed among shareholders.
-The question before the Board of Directors is how much to distribute and how much to retain in business as resource to meet future contingencies and expansion.
+Dividends are part of the profit distributed to a company’s shareholders.
+The question that the board of directors must answer is how much to distribute and how much to retain in the business as a resource to meet future contingencies and expansion.

 Factors Influencing Dividend Policy

 Many factors influence a company’s dividend policy, including:

 1. Legal Restrictions: The legal restrictions that influence dividend policy are as follows:

 - Dividends can only be paid out of profit and not out of capital